Choose options

 Illustrated by Johnny Shumate.

-Topic: Sidney E. Dean, 'Agathocles of Syracuse and the Third Greco-Punic War: Betrayal, Tyranny and Terror'.
+Topic: Sidney E. Dean, 'Agathocles of Syracuse and the Third Greco-Punic War: Betrayal, Tyranny, and Terror'.

 Illustrated by Angel Garcia Pinto.

 Agathocles (361–289 BC) became tyrant of Syracuse in 317 or 316 BC.
 Between 316 and 314 BC, he conquered numerous Greek cities in eastern and central Sicily and forced others to become allies of Syracuse.
-Only the major cities of Gela, Acragas, and Messana were able to resist by forming an alliance and appealing to Carthage for support.
-In 314 BC, Hamilcar, the Carthaginian military governor of western Sicily, negotiated a “peace agreement” that recognized Syracusan hegemony over the eastern two-thirds of Sicily.
+Only the major cities of Gela, Acragas, and Messana were able to hold out by forming an alliance and appealing to Carthage for support.
+In 314 BC, Hamilcar, the Carthaginian military governor of western Sicily, negotiated a “peace agreement” that recognized Syracuse’s hegemony over the eastern two-thirds of Sicily.
 Hamilcar’s generosity is not surprising.
-He and Agathocles appear to have forged a personal pact in 317 BC with the Syracusans pledging to support Hamilcar against his political enemies in Africa.
+He and Agathocles appear to have forged a personal pact in 317 BC, with the Syracusans pledging to support Hamilcar against his political enemies in Africa.
 When Agathocles' Greek opponents complained directly to Carthage in 314, the Punic government accused Hamilcar, who died before they could be removed from Sicily.

 Characteristics

-The debate: duncan b. campbell, 'what really happened at the granicus river? - alexander's great cavalry battle'.
+The debate: Duncan B. Campbell, 'What really happened at the Granicus River? - Alexander's great cavalry battle.'

 Illustrated by Pablo Outeiral and Julia Lillo.

-At Tienda Medieval we have thousands of medieval and other period products.
+At Tienda Medieval, we have thousands of medieval and other period products.
 Discover them!